VincentParsons/DigSig/README.md

 DigSig solves the issue USI has with needing hand-written signatures on forms.
 This project allows a digital signature.

-Here's why:
-Saves money
-Saves time
-Convenient for both staff and student
+This project will save time, money, and is highly convenient for both staff and students.

 <p align="right">(<a href="#top">back to top</a>)</p>